Financial Aid

 Repeated Courses:

-A student who received a passing grade in a course may repeat the course once and have it count towards the determination of his/her enrollment status.
-If a student repeats the course twice with a passing grade, he/she will not receive financial aid for the course.
-If a student fails a course more than once he/she can repeat the course more than once and receive financial aid for those repeats.
-However, all repeats will be counted as attempted credits for Satisfactory Academic Progress Policy.
+A student who received a passing grade in a course may repeat the course once and have it count towards the determination of their enrollment status.
+If a student repeats the course twice with a passing grade, they will not receive financial aid for the course.
+If a student fails a course more than once, they can repeat the course more than once and receive financial aid for those repeats.
+However, all repeats will be counted as attempted credits under the Satisfactory Academic Progress Policy.

 SAP Statuses and Appeal Process